Skip to main content

 REMINDER: MCL 388.1618(2) requires districts to post budgets within 15 days after adopting its annual operating budget and after each subsequent revision to that budget.

-Districts that incur a general fund deficit projecting to last five years or more are under Treasury oversight and thereby required to develop an approved Enhanced Deficit Elimination Plan (EDEP).
+The next level of Treasury oversight would be if a District incurs a general fund deficit projecting to last five years or more, they are placed under Treasury oversight and thereby required to develop an approved Enhanced Deficit Elimination Plan (EDEP).
 An EDEP includes monthly reporting of year-to-date revenue, expenditure, and cash flow in addition to the approved deficit elimination plan.

 Receivership Transition Advisory Board (RTAB) Schools